bullet-db/bullet-db.github.io/docs/ui/setup.md

 !!! note "CORS"

     All your Web Service endpoints must support CORS (return the right headers) in order for the UI to be able to communicate with it.
-The Bullet Web Service already does this for the DRPC and columns endpoints.
+The Bullet Web Service already does this for the Query and Schema endpoints.

 ### Example